-Pili Pala has grown into a thriving small business with a desire to design and create products that are unique and distinct, whilst utilising our self-taught production techniques that incorporate sustainable Tasmanian wood, resin and either our own paintings or vintage paintings.
+Pili Pala has grown into a thriving small business with a desire to design and create products that are unique, distinct and make you smile.
+Whilst utilising self-taught production techniques, we incorporate sustainable Tasmanian wood, resin and either our own paintings or vintage paintings.

 MEET HELEN MANSBRIDGE- FOUNDER, DESIGNER AND MAKER